-The net offering proceeds to us, after deducting underwriting discounts of approximately \$2.9 million and offering expenses paid by us totaling approximately \$2.5 million, were approximately \$35.8 million.
+The net offering proceeds to us, after deducting underwriting discounts of approximately \$2.9 million and offering expenses paid by us totaling approximately \$2.9 million, were approximately \$35.4 million.
 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning 10.0% or more of any class of our equity securities or to any other affiliates.
 We also paid \$8.2 million in cumulative accrued dividends to our Series A preferred stockholders from the issuance proceeds.

-The net proceeds from our initial public offering have been invested in accordance with our investment policy.
+The net proceeds from our initial public offering were held in an overnight deposit account at September 30, 2016.
 There has been no material change in our planned uses of the net proceeds from those described in the Prospectus dated July 27, 2016.